 During Autumn, Oslo is perhaps at its prettiest.
-The trees in the parks are turning yellow and red, the water of the fjord is dark underneath the shifting skies, and the first snow flakes fall in the hills around the city.
 As the weather turns colder, the Norwegians organize lots of indoor and outdoor activities to stay warm.
 Here are our tips for a season full of activities and culture in Oslo!

 The annual Autumn Exhibition at the Artists’ House in Oslo, is a central happening in the Norwegian arts scene.
 Offering an overview of the best modern art, the exhibition is a perfect crash course in contemporary Norwegian art.
 With a relatively low entrance fee, the exhibition wants to attract all sorts of interested people, not only the arty-farty snobs.

-The capital of Norway becomes the capital of world music during the first week of November.
-From 31 October to 5 November, Oslo hosts more than 30 concerts of all kinds spread all over the city.
+The capital of Norway becomes the capital of world music during autumn.
+From 29 October to 3 November, Oslo hosts more than 30 concerts of all kinds spread all over the city.
 Most of the artists are music stars in their own countries but not as eminent for the international public.
 Here’s the perfect opportunity to get to know them.
 An unforgettable musical experience for the whole family!

 Our year-round hostel in Oslo wishes you a warm welcome during the chilly Autumn months!